moldovand/stereo-calibration/README.md

 ### Intrinsic calibration of a single camera

 This is only for lenses which follow the pinhole model.
-If you have fisheye lenses with a very wide field of view then see [this](https://github.com/sourishg/fisheye_stereo_calibration) repository.
 The calibration saves the camera matrix and the distortion coefficients in a YAML file.
 The datatype for these matrices is `Mat`.

 Once you have compiled the sources run the following command to calibrate the intrinsics.